Stay Compliant with Grace Hill’s Checklist

 - Changing rules and legislation

-If you’re unsure whether your organization is currently covering all the bases to avoid a Fair Housing violation, Grace Hill has a Checklist for Decreasing Fair Housing Compliance Risk just for you.
+If you’re unsure whether your organization is currently covering all the bases, Grace Hill has a Checklist for Decreasing Fair Housing Compliance Risk just for you.

 Critical Fair Housing Practices